Skurfing

-Skurfing is a towed water sport similar to waterskiing, in that an individual is pulled behind a boat on a tow rope.
-However, instead of water skis, the sport uses a skurfboard which is a floating platform the user balances on, similar to a surfboard, but typically much shorter, with two foot-straps that prevent falling off the board and three fins positioned on the bottom that make it easier to maneuver when the board is being towed.
+Skurfing is a towed water sport in which an individual is pulled behind a boat on a tow rope.
+The sport uses a skurfboard, which is a floating platform the user balances on, similar to a surfboard but typically much shorter, with two foot-straps that prevent falling off the board and three fins positioned on the bottom that make it easier to maneuver when the board is being towed.
 The word itself is a portmanteau of skiing and surfing.
 Skurfing is often considered the precursor to wakeboarding.

 History

 Skurfing was inspired by an unknown man being pulled by a boat on a surfboard in Lake Havasu, Arizona.
-The boat was being towed behind a motorboat at planing speed with a tow rope similar to that of knee boarding and wakeboarding.
-The planing speed of the motorboat was equivalent to the speed generated by a wave and allowed the skurfer to ride behind the boat the same way a surfer would ride a wave.
-One of the advantages of skurfing, when compared with surfing, is that when the water is flat, skurfing is still possible.
+The boat was being towed behind a motorboat at planing speed with a tow rope similar to that of kneeboarding and wakeboarding.
+The planing speed of the motorboat was equivalent to the speed generated by a wave, which allowed the skurfer to ride behind the boat the same way a surfer would ride a wave.
+When the water is flat, skurfing is easier than surfing.

+Australian surfboard shaper and inventor Bruce McKee, along with associate Mitchell Ross, launched the world's first mass-produced plastic roto-molded construction skurfboard.
+Its original name was "Mcski", later renamed "SSS" skiboard, or 'Wake-snake' in Australia.
+The board had adjustable rubber foot straps, a concave tunnel bottom, and a keel fin.
+Two smaller side fins were later added for greater hold and maneuverability.

-In 1985, California surfer Tony Finn invented the "Skurfer", a shorter, more narrow version of a surfboard with foot straps.
+Later in 1985, California surfer Tony Finn invented the "Skurfer", a shorter, more narrow version of a surfboard with foot straps.
 Although the "Skurfer" was originally trademarked by Tony Finn, the word skurfing was potentially first coined in New Zealand by surfboard shaper Allan Byrne.
-Byrne lent a surfboard to a man named Jeff Darby, in Queensland Australia who then started to make his own, and later came in contact with Finn, who would later produce the brand 'Skurfer' under royalty.
+Byrne lent a surfboard to a man named Jeff Darby, in Queensland, Australia, who then started to make his own, and later came in contact with Finn, who would later produce the brand 'Skurfer' under royalty.

-Prior to Tony Finn and the 'Skurfer', Australian surfboard shaper and inventor Bruce McKee, along with associate Mitchell Ross launched the world's first mass-produced plastic roto-molded construction skurfboard.
-Its original name was the "Mcski", later renamed "SSS" skiboard, or 'Wake-snake' in Australia.
-The board had adjustable rubber foot straps, a concave tunnel bottom, and a keel fin.
-Two smaller side fins were later added for greater hold and more maneuverability.

 The launch of the product's American version being named the 'Surf-Ski' was in 1984 at Chicago's 'IMTEC' show.
 At the show, McKee also met Tony Finn who was the proposed Californian representative.
-Tony Finn went on to do his own negotiations with Darby, and the result were the US boards later launched under the 'Skurfer' brand name.
+Tony Finn went on to do his own negotiations with Darby, and the result was the US boards later launched under the 'Skurfer' brand name.

-Skurfing has developed into its own unique sport but has also been used in adapting other sports such as surfing.
-Before skurfing was invented there were limitations to paddling onto larger waves when surfing because surfers lacked the speed needed to stay in front of the wave.
-Skurfing has shown the world the potential of big wave surfing by towing the surfer towards big waves.
-Therefore, giving the surfer the speed needed to catch the wave successfully.
+Skurfing has been used in adapting other sports, such as surfing.
+Before skurfing was invented, there were limitations to paddling onto larger waves when surfing because surfers lacked the speed needed to stay in front of the wave.
+Skurfing has the speed needed to catch the wave successfully by towing the surfer towards big waves.